-However, given what we know about the existence of racial bias, we are able to calculate a lower bound on the effect size.
-Still, the bounds we estimate cannot tell us about the upper limit on the effect.
-Doing that would require we overcome the aforementioned confounding and selection challenges to inference.
-While not necessarily an impossible task, undertaking it remains one of the most salient limitations research on the subject faces.
-As we document in the appendix, our model also helps identify the kinds of assumptions or data that would be necessary to make further progress on narrowing the estimated size of racial bias in the decision to shoot a civilian.
+However, given what we know about the existence of racial bias, we are able to calculate a lower bound on the effect size under an assumption of no unmeasured covariates.
+However, given what we know about the existence of racial bias, we are able to calculate a lower bound on the effect size under an assumption of no omitted covariates.
+Still, the bounds we estimate cannot tell us about the upper limit on the effect or the lower limit if covariates are considerably stronger than our observed covariates.
+Refining these bounds, while not necessarily an impossible task, remains one of the most salient limitations research on the subject faces.